JDIS/ai-challenge-2017/README.md

 - There's a leaderboard for ranked matches.
 - Each round produces more points.
 - There are already 3 bots setup.
 The third one is better than random.
-- There are 4 starter packs.
+- There are 4 starter packs (Python, Javascript, C++ and C#).
 They contain scripts to test locally on linux, mac and windows.
 They also have a simple A*.
 - There's a starter guide to help new players.
 - The database migrations are automatically ran.